 Allows the Department to include emergency aeromedical services as part of the State comprehensive emergency medical services system subject to the availability of funding.

 A BILL FOR AN ACT

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

 SECTION 1.
-Section 321-222, Hawaii Revised Statutes, is amended by adding a new definition to be appropriately inserted and to read as follows:
+Section 321-223, Hawaii Revised Statutes, is amended to read as follows:

 SECTION 2.
-Section 321-224, Hawaii Revised Statutes, is amended to read as follows:
+Section 321-224, Hawaii Revised Statutes, is amended by amending subsection (a) to read as follows:

 (1) Regulate ambulances and ambulance services;

 (2) Establish emergency medical services throughout the State, [